 This is why the typical discussion ends up flailing, with arguments that are often circular and contradictory.

 For example, if you spend any time researching this topic, it won’t be long before you find someone claiming that the NIV, NASB, or other versions have “removed” quantities of things that the KJV has.
 It’s really impressive when you see “hundreds of descriptions of Jesus as God have been removed!”, but it’s a trap.

 You see, you cannot prove X to be true by saying that because Y is not X, then X has to be true, which is what they’re saying.
 You would have to compare the documents.

 Which is why this whole debate goes all over the place.
 It starts with “the best English Bible” but quickly deteriorates into “the Textus Receptus (TR) is the best” and then wanders around there a bit.

 You get arguments about how the readability scores for the KJV are like 6th grade whereas other translations are much higher.
 Not only is this laughable if they’re using computer software, anyone who’s actually read through the Bible in King James knows that it’s not that easy—it can all depend on the passage read, and what rules one uses for readability.

-Each and every argument I’ve seen are either easily addressed or dismissed.
+Each and every argument I’ve seen is either easily addressed or dismissed.

 What Is The Burden?

-That’s why I condemn the New World Translation of the Jehovah witnesses, for they commit the second error by erasing Jesus’ deity.
+That’s why I condemn the New World Translation of the Jehovah’s Witnesses, for they commit the second error by erasing Jesus’ deity.

 I would go so far as to say that some of the derivate works of the NIV are also in that area—like the NIVI or the TNIrV.
 They are dangerously close if not in that camp.